plctechnician/ooprogramming/README.md

 > The final grade is a subjectively-weighted (Dr. Bicocchi is the subject) average between the home project and the oral examination.
 > The oral examination is composed of theoretical questions about Java and Python and simple quizzes and exercises that anyone that developed a 2000 lines software project is quickly able to solve.
 The websites reported above, in particular https://www.w3resource.com/ and https://exercism.io/ provide plenty of examples.

-Can I get extra bonuses for good behaviours during the course?
+Can I get rewards for good behaviours during the course?
 > Yes!
 Even though this repository is maintained mostly by Dr. Bicocchi, it embeds ideas and suggestions that came from students over the years.
 The best way to propose a change is a **pull request**.
 1 accepted **pull request** is worth 1 point.
 No more than 3 points can be accumulated in this way.

 Can I get punishments for bad behaviours during the course?